sklintyg/frontend/packages/webcert/README.md

 Webcert application.

+## Getting started

+By default webcert will communicate with a shared and deployed test backend.
+This will work in most cases but there are instances where a local backend installation is needed.

+`yarn workspace @frontend/webcert dev`

 ## Run Webcert backend and frontend client

 Detailed instructions for building and running the backend apps can be found in https://github.com/sklintyg/devops and https://github.com/sklintyg/common.